All Episodes

 dan friesen

-So this guy, who Alex is talking about, got out the next day because his parents paid bail.
+So this guy who Alex is talking about got out the next day because his parents paid bail.

-Like, I guess Alex wants people detained without bail?
+Like, I guess Alex wants people detained without bail.

 jordan holmes

-I mean, what do you want?
+Yeah, there's no, I mean, what do you want?

 dan friesen